Kusamakura (novel): English translations and titles

-Kusamakura was first translated into English by Umeji Sasaki in 1927 as Kusamakura and Buncho; in the same year, another English translation of Kusamakura was made by Kazutomo Takahashi, who added "Inhuman Tour" as a subtitle to the work.
-Kusamakura was later translated into English in 1965 by Alan Turney under the title The Three-Cornered World.
-Turney himself explained his choice of the title in the introduction to his translation:
+Kusamakura was first translated into English by Umeji Sasaki in 1927 as Kusamakura and Buncho; in the same year, another English translation of Kusamakura was made by Kazutomo Takahashi, who added "Unhuman Tour" as a subtitle to the work.

-Kusa Makura literally means The Grass Pillow, and is the standard phrase used in Japanese poetry to signify a journey.
+With Natsume Sōseki considered culturally "celebrated," Kusamakura was later translated into English in 1965 by Alan Turney under the title The Three-Cornered World.
+Turney himself explained his choice of the title in the introduction to his translation: Kusa Makura literally means The Grass Pillow, and is the standard phrase used in Japanese poetry to signify a journey.
 Since a literal translation of this title would give none of the connotations of the original to English readers, I thought it better to take a phrase from the body of the text which I believe expresses the point of the book.

 The phrase from the book to which Turney refers is (in his own translation):